Perfect Blue: Plot

-Mima Kirigoe, member of a J-pop idol group named "CHAM!", decides to leave the group to become a full-time actress.
-She gets stalked by an obsessive fan named Me-Mania, who is upset by her change from a clean-cut image.
-Following directions from a fan letter, Mima discovers a website called "Mima's Room" containing public diary entries written from her perspective, and which has her daily life and thoughts recorded in great detail.
-During her acting career, she is joined by manager and former pop-idol Rumi Hidaka, and her agent, Tadokoro.
-Mima confides in Rumi about "Mima's Room", but is advised to ignore it.
+Mima Kirigoe decides to leave the J-pop idol group CHAM! to become a full-time actress.
+Many of her fans are dismayed by her change from a clean-cut image, particularly an obsessive fan, Me-Mania, who begins stalking her.
+Following directions from a fan letter, Mima discovers a website called "Mima's Room" comprising public diary entries written from her perspective, recording her daily life and private thoughts in great detail.
+She confides in her manager, former pop idol Rumi Hidaka, about the site, but Rumi advises her to ignore it.

-Mima's first job is a minor role in a television detective drama called Double Bind, however, Tadokoro lobbies the producers of Double Bind, and succeeds in securing Mima a larger part that involves a rape scene.
-Despite Rumi's objections, Mima accepts the role, although this leaves her severely affected.
-On her way home, she sees her reflection dressed in her former idol outfit.
-The reflection claims she's "the real Mima".
-Between the ongoing stresses of filming Double Bind, her lingering regret over leaving CHAM!, her paranoia of being stalked, and her increasing obsession with "Mima's Room", Mima begins to suffer from psychosis: in particular, struggling to distinguish real life from her work in show business, and having repeated apparently unreal sightings of her former self, "the real Mima".
+Mima lands a minor role in the television detective drama Double Bind; however, her agent, Tadokoro, lobbies the producers of Double Bind and succeeds in securing Mima a larger part, though her new role requires her to film a rape scene.
+Despite Rumi's objections, Mima accepts the role, although filming the scene proves acutely distressing.
+Between the ongoing stresses of filming Double Bind, her lingering regret over leaving CHAM!, and the paranoia she experiences from being stalked, Mima is distressed about her double life and begins to suffer from psychosis.
+She especially struggles to distinguish real life from her acting pursuits, and is repeatedly visited by an apparition of her former idol self, who claims to be "the real Mima."

-Several people who had been involved in her acting are murdered.
-Mima finds evidence which makes her appear to be the prime suspect, and her mental instability makes her doubt her own memories and innocence, as she recalls brutally murdering pornographer Murano.
+A string of murders is committed, all against people who have been involved in Mima's acting career in some respect.
+Mima finds evidence in her closet suggesting her to be the prime suspect.
+Her increasing mental instability makes her doubt her own memories and innocence, as she vaguely recalls brutally murdering photographer Murano after he implored her to allow him to take naked photos of her.
 Mima manages to finish shooting Double Bind, the final scene of which reveals that her character killed and assumed the identity of her sister due to trauma-induced dissociative identity disorder.
-After the rest of the filming staff have left the studio, Me-Mania, acting on e-mailed instructions from "the real Mima" to "eliminate the impostor", attempts to rape and kill her, but Mima knocks him unconscious with a hammer.
+After the filming staff have left the studio, Me-Mania, acting on e-mailed instructions from "the real Mima" to "eliminate the impostor," corners Mima and attempts to rape and kill her, but Mima bludgeons him with a hammer and escapes.
+Later, Me-Mania is murdered by "the real Mima" for failing to kill Mima.